 The Entity provides IT based software solutions to variety of industry verticals which includes softwares meant for Banking industry, Insurance industry, Enterprise Resource Panning (ERP) softwares and softwares meant for financial service industry.
 These softwares have been capitalised as 'Software Products - meant for sale' category under intangible assets.
-The Company based on the analysis of product life cycle studies, market and competitive trends assesses that the 'Software Products - meant for sale' products of an indefinite period.
+The Company based on the analysis of product life cycle studies, market and competitive trends assesses that the 'Software Products - meant for sale' products will generate net cash flows for an indefinite period.